33rd Annual Japanese New Year’s Bell-Ringing Ceremony

 9:30 AM2 PM

 First come, first served.
-Pick up tickets to ring the bell at the admissions desk.
+Pick up tickets to ring the bell at the main entrance to Samsung Hall.
 Members can enjoy earlier admission to this event.